yury-lysogorskiy/lammps/doc/src/fix_set.rst

 Reset one or more properties of one or more atoms once every *Nfreq* steps during a simulation.

+If the *rnflag* for reneighboring is set to 1, then a reneighboring will be triggered on the next timestep (since the fix set operation occurs at the end of the current timestep).
+This is important to do if this command changes per-atom properties that need to be communicated to ghost atoms.
+If this is not the case, an *rnflag* setting of 0 can be used; reneighboring will only be triggered on subsequent timesteps by the usual neighbor list criteria; see the :doc:`neigh_modify <neigh_modify.html>` command.

+Here are two examples where an *rnflag* setting of 1 are needed.
+If a custom per-atom property is changed and the :doc:`fix property/atom
+<fix_property_atom>` command to create the property used the *ghost
+yes* keyword.
+Or if per-atom charges are changed, all pair styles which compute Coulombic interactions require charge values for ghost atoms.
+In both these examples, the re-neighboring will trigger the changes in the owned atom properties to be immediately communicated to ghost atoms.

-The args following *Nfreq* are identical to those allowed for the :doc:`set <set>` command, as in the examples above and below.
+The arguments following *Nfreq* and *rnflag* are identical to those allowed for the :doc:`set <set>` command, as in the examples above and below.

 Note that the group-ID setting for this command is ignored.
-The syntax for the :doc:`set <set>` command allows selection of which atoms have their properties reset.
+The syntax for the :doc:`set <set>` arguments allows selection of which atoms have their properties reset.

 This command can only be used to reset an atom property using a